Photo Enforcement Program

 Changes to the System

-The times at all of the School Zone Enforcement locations have been adjusted.
+In 2018, the times at all of the School Zone Enforcement locations have been adjusted.
 Instead of beginning at 7:00am, they begin at 7:30am.
 At the end of the day, they stop operation at 4:00pm, instead of 4:30pm.
 Additionally, all of the signs have been adjusted to clearly mark the times of operation.